camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 root.append(child1, child2, child3);
 ```

 ### Remove child elements

-To remove child elements from an Xml element the method `remove` is used.
-It accepts
-a single or multiple child elements and removes them from the parent element.
+To remove child elements from an XML element the method `remove` is used.
+It accepts single or multiple child elements and removes them from the parent element.

 ```java
 import static org.camunda.spin.Spin.XML;